-Expert Spotlight: Georgina Crayford of UK National Pig Association
+Expert Spotlight: Five Questions with Georgina Crayford of UK National Pig Association

 We are very impressed with news that the United Kingdom has decreased its antibiotic use in its pork and poultry sectors.
 Earlier this summer we met Georgina Crayford, a 2017 Nuffield Farming Scholar and Senior Policy Adviser, at the UK National Pig Association.
 Dr. Crayford is traveling around the world this year to conduct research on antibiotic stewardship best practices, and then she’ll share her first-hand knowledge with the UK farming community.
 She provided an interesting perspective of what is happening in Europe that we thought you would find interesting too.